dseguy/php-error-messages/messages/%s::__sleep()-should-return-an-array-only-containing-the-names-of-instance-variables-to-serialize.rst

 + :ref:`%s"-returned-as-member-variable-from-__sleep()-but-does-not-exist`

-In more recent PHP versions, this error message is now :ref:`__sleep-should-return-an-array-only-containing-the-names-of-instance-variables-to-serialize.`.
+In previous PHP versions, this error message used to be :ref:`__sleep-should-return-an-array-only-containing-the-names-of-instance-variables-to-serialize.`.